The Foundations of Decay: Background, production and release

-My Chemical Romance performing in Oklahoma City in 2022 during their reunion tour.

-Six years after their break-up in 2013, the American rock band My Chemical Romance got back together for a reunion show on December 20, 2019.
+Six years after their break-up, My Chemical Romance reunited for a reunion show on December 20, 2019.
 They subsequently scheduled more shows worldwide, including a run of summer festival shows in mainland Europe and a North American tour.
-In June 2021, the band's lead singer Gerard Way stated in an interview that he was working on music with Doug McKean, the engineer behind two of the band's past studio albums: The Black Parade (2006) and Danger Days: The True Lives of the Fabulous Killjoys (2010).
+In June 2021, the band's lead singer Gerard Way stated in an interview that he was working on music with Doug McKean, the engineer behind two of the band's past studio albums, The Black Parade (2006) and Danger Days: The True Lives of the Fabulous Killjoys (2010).

-McKean produced "The Foundations of Decay" alongside Gerard Way and guitarist Ray Toro.
-McKean also engineered the song, while Rich Costey and Jeff Citron mixed it and Mike Bozzi mastered it.
-Alongside the main band lineup of Gerard Way, guitarists Toro and Frank Iero, and bassist Mikey Way, the song features Jarrod Alexander on drums and Jamie Muhoberac on keyboard.
-Gerard Way wrote the lyrics, while the band itself is credited for songwriting.
-"The Foundations of Decay" was the last project that McKean worked on before his death in July 2022.
+McKean produced "The Foundations of Decay" alongside Way and guitarist Ray Toro.
+McKean also engineered the song, Rich Costey and Jeff Citron mixed it and Mike Bozzi mastered it.
+Alongside the main band lineup of Gerard Way, guitarists Toro and Frank Iero, and bassist Mikey Way, it features Jarrod Alexander on drums and Jamie Muhoberac on keyboard.
+Gerard Way wrote the lyrics, and all four members are credited for songwriting.
+"The Foundations of Decay" was the last project McKean worked on before his death in July 2022.
+In 2026, Gerard Way said that the band planned to make more music after "The Foundations of Decay", but that McKean's death caused these plans to be cancelled.

-"The Foundations of Decay" was surprise-released digitally on May 12, 2022 by Reprise Records.
-It was the first song the band released since "Fake Your Death" in 2014.
-The cover art and visualizer video on YouTube, the former of which was designed by Aaron Hymes, depicts mounds of flies swarming around.
-The song was later released to mainstream rock radio on May 17 by Warner Records.
-That same day, the band debuted it live at the Eden Project in Cornwall as that show's opening track.
-It was the first show of the European branch of the band's reunion tour.
-It was later used as an opening track for some of the tour's other shows.
-They later performed the song at 2022's Riot Fest, and during their Long Live The Black Parade tour (2025–2026).
+"The Foundations of Decay" was surprise-released digitally on May 12, 2022, by Reprise Records.
+Warner Records released it to mainstream rock radio on May 17.
+It was the band's first single since "Fake Your Death" in 2014.
+The cover art and visualizer video on YouTube, the former of which was designed by Aaron Hymes, depict mounds of swarming flies.
+The song was used as the opening track for every show of the band's Reunion Tour; the first show of the tour at the Eden Project on May 16 marked the song's first live performance.
+They later performed it at 2022's Riot Fest and during their Long Live The Black Parade tour (2025).